timcsy/FunAIKart/README.md

 * "Banana" : Influence the value of steer

 ## Additional Track
-We only provide the basic
-There are still other tracks in MainScene/AdditionalTrack can be built for the training process with ML-Agents.
+We only provide the basic track of the game, and there are still other tracks in MainScene/AdditionalTrack can be built for the training process with ML-Agents.

 ## Technologies
 * Unity 2020.3.14f1